 It is usually served as a dessert in Chinese restaurants all over the country, like the popular fast-food chain – Chowking!
 They are also sold by street food vendors and peddlers as an afternoon snack.

-The original buchi has a sweet red mung bean filling but nowadays, there are many variations of it.
+The original buchi recipe has a sweet red mung bean filling but nowadays, there are many variations of it.
 In this recipe, you will learn how to cook buchi with ube halaya (purple yam jam) filling which makes a sweet, crispy and sticky rice dessert or snack!

 Listed below are all the ingredients you will need: